 Analysis of Recent National Trends in Medicaid and CHIP Enrollment

-The information is based on KFF analysis of the Centers for Medicare and Medicaid Services (CMS) Performance Indicator Project Data.
+The information in this data note is based on KFF analysis of the Centers for Medicare and Medicaid Services (CMS) Performance Indicator Project Data.
 Medicaid/CHIP enrollment data are submitted monthly by state Medicaid agencies and, with each monthly update, states often revise the previous months’ enrollment to include retroactive enrollment and to better align with reporting criteria.
 Unless otherwise indicated, this report uses the enrollment data from the updated enrollment reports to reflect the most current enrollment data possible.

-Medicaid enrollment increased following the implementation of the Affordable Care Act (ACA) but was declining in the two years prior to the pandemic.
+Medicaid/CHIP enrollment increased following the implementation of the Affordable Care Act (ACA) but was declining in the two years prior to the pandemic.
 Following the implementation of the ACA Medicaid expansion to low-income adults in 2014, there were large increases in Medicaid and CHIP enrollment across states that followed steady growth in coverage of children over the past decade.
 These increases reflected enrollment among newly eligible adults in states that implemented the expansion as well as enrollment among previously eligible adults and children due to enhanced outreach and enrollment efforts and updated enrollment procedures tied to the ACA.
 This trend began reversing when enrollment started to decline in 2018 and continued to decline in 2019.
-Total enrollment fell from 73.4 million in December 2017 to 71.1 million in December 2019, a decline of 2.3 million people or 3.1 percent.
+Total enrollment fell from 73.4 million in December 2017 to 71.2 million in December 2019, a decline of 2.2 million people or 3%.
 Month to month enrollment declines slowed but continued until February 2020.
 The declines in enrollment, in part, reflected a robust economy, but experiences in some states suggested that they may have also reflected enrollment losses among people who were still eligible for coverage due challenges completing enrollment or renewal processes.